uOJackDu/2D-Shooting-I-am-a-Fish/user-manual.md

 ## Lives

-Your hp is 64.
+Your HP is 64.
-You will lose a life when hp becomes 0.
+You will lose a life when HP becomes 0.
 You have only 3 lives.

 Check the number of lives left by looking at the hearts on the upper right of the window.